alexqfredrickson/notes/aws/aws.md

 ### Elastic Beanstalk

-AWS Elastic Beanstalk is a service that deploys web applications and groups of web application-related services automatically.
+Elastic Beanstalk is a service that deploys web applications and groups of web application-related services automatically.

 EBS supports multiple "deployment strategies":